VanWrinkle/Crumbs_App/server/README.md

   - Issued in cases where the user is not logged in
 - [ ] HTTP Method: `500 Internal Server Error`
   - Issued when the server fails to handle the request for renewal due to an internal error
-- [ ] HTTP Method: `400 Bad Request`
+- [ ] HTTP Method: `504 Gateway Timeout`
-  - Issued when the username is missing
+  - Issued in cases where the database connection fails

 ---